Allowable expenses: The good, the bad, the ugly

 Did you travel for work?
 Maybe you visited the HQ office via public transport or paid for fuel to meet with a client.
 If it’s a trip for work purposes, you can claim the money back.

-As outlined by HMRC, if you travel 12,000 business miles in your car or van, the approved amount for the year would be £5,000.
+As outlined by HMRC mileage rates, if you travel 12,000 business miles in your car or van, the approved amount for the year would be £5,000.
 This works out at 45p for the first 10,000 miles and 25p for each subsequent mile after this.
 For motorcyclists, they can claim 24p per mile and push bikes can claim 20p per mile, with no mileage restrictions.

 However, the commute to your daily workplace isn’t tax-deductible.